Voxoff/hotloader/README.md

 Everytime you save a file in your rails app folder, your browser will automatically refresh.
 Save a view, a controller, a css component, your browser will auto refresh.

-You could use Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah :unamused:
+You could use Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah :unamused: or

-Give ActionCable time to boot on launch of server and voila.
+Give ActionCable time to boot on launch of server and voilà.

 [![Gem Version](https://badge.fury.io/rb/hotloader.svg)](https://badge.fury.io/rb/hotloader)